CommunityToolkit/MVVM-Samples/docs/mvvm/RelayCommand.md

 # RelayCommand and RelayCommand&lt;T>

-The [`RelayCommand`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.RelayCommand) and [`RelayCommand<T>`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.RelayCommand-1) are two `ICommand` implementations that can be used to expose a specified method or delegate to the view.
-These types act as a way to bind commands from the viewmodel to UI elements.
+The [`RelayCommand`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.RelayCommand) and [`RelayCommand<T>`](https://docs.microsoft.com/dotnet/api/microsoft.toolkit.mvvm.input.RelayCommand-1) are `ICommand` implementations that can expose a method or delegate to the view.
+These types act as a way to bind commands between the viewmodel and UI elements.

 ## How they work

 `RelayCommand` and `RelayCommand<T>` have the following main features:

-- They provide a base implementation for the `ICommand` interface.
+- They provide a base implementation of the `ICommand` interface.
-- They also implement the `IRelayCommand` (and `IRelayCommand<T>`) interface, which exposes a `NotifyCanExecuteChanged` method that can be used to externally raise the `CanExecuteChanged` event when needed.
+- They also implement the `IRelayCommand` (and `IRelayCommand<T>`) interface, which exposes a `NotifyCanExecuteChanged` method to raise the `CanExecuteChanged` event.
-- They expose constructors taking delegates like `Action` and `Func<T>`, which allow to wrap either standard methods or lambda expressions.
+- They expose constructors taking delegates like `Action` and `Func<T>`, which allow the wrapping of standard methods and lambda expressions.

 ## Working with `ICommand`

-Here's an example of how to setup a simple command:
+The following shows how to set up a simple command:

 ```csharp
 public class MyViewModel : ObservableObject